TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-08-24-how-to-take-advantage-of-3rd-party-dependency-container.md

 // we register a service from PHPStan that we want in our project
 $container->singleton(NodeScopeResolver::class, function (Container $container) {
-    // we ask for PHPStan container
+    // we ask for the PHPStan container
     $phpstanContainer = $container->make(PHPStanContainer::class);

     return $phpstanContainer->getByType(NodeScopeResolver::class);